Last Updated on November 5, 2021

-Recovery from alcohol use disorder can be a long and complex process, and very different from individual to individual.
-But one aspect of addiction recovery that people often overlook is the role of nutrition.
+Overcoming alcohol use disorder can be a long and complex process, and different people have different specific needs.
+But one crucial part of beating addiction that many people overlook is the role of nutrition in recovery.

 Does Alcohol Cause Nutritional Deficiencies?

 To begin with, it’s well known that alcohol interferes with the digestion and absorption of nutrients1.
 Small amounts of alcohol may not have a big impact on your nutritional health.
 But many chronic, heavy drinkers struggle with significant nutrient deficiencies.
 And, as Chris Scott puts it, “These nutrient deficiencies don’t tend to go away.“